johndavedosn/Rust-kernel/README.md

 ```
 $ cargo bootimage
 ```
-it will produce a bootable x86_64 .bin kernel in your ``target/x86_64-target/`` directory, Use something like QEMU in ordor to boot it.
+it will produce a bootable x86_64 .bin kernel in your ``target/x86_64-target/`` directory, Use something like QEMU in order to boot it.

 ## Booting with QEMU

-Install it if you haven't alreadt and then run :
+Install it if you haven't already and then run :

 ```
-qemu-system-x86_64 -drive format=raw,file=path/to/lernel
+qemu-system-x86_64 -drive format=raw,file=path/to/kernel
 ```
-If everything goes right you should see a QEMU windows saying "Hello World!".
+If everything goes right you should see a QEMU window saying "Hello World!".